-Both referees need to be current CPEng or equivalent4.
+Both referees need to be registered with a professional engineering body.
 Your referee must be familiar with your technical and professional capabilities and be able to confidently provide a reference.
 They should also be competent in the practice area for which you applying and familiar with your technical skills.

-- √ Two referees provided.
-In accordance with the Rules, these must be CPEng registered engineers or equivalent. - ✓ Ideally at least one referee who does not work within the same company as you. - √ The referee could be someone who has peer reviewed work samples, or been involved in a collaborative project with you. - A referee who is not familiar with your technical skills - Referees who are conflicted in that they have a personal relationship with you or have a financial interest in the outcome of the assessment.
+- Two referees should be provided. - $\checkmark$ Ideally at least one of your referees does not work within the same company as you.
+This referee could be someone who has peer reviewed work samples or been involved in a collaborative project with you. - A referee who is not familiar with your technical skills related to being a professional engineer. - x Referees who are conflicted; for example, through a close personal relationship with you or having a financial interest in the outcome of the assessment.